pyca/cryptography/docs/hazmat/primitives/asymmetric/padding.rst

 .. currentmodule:: cryptography.hazmat.primitives.asymmetric.padding

 .. warning::
     `Padding is critical`_ when signing or encrypting data using RSA.
-Failure to do so can result in forgeable signatures, decryption of encrypted data, and compromise of the private key.
+Without correct padding signatures can be forged, messages decrypted, and private keys compromised.

 .. class:: PSS()

+    .. versionadded:: 0.3

     PSS (Probabilistic Signature Scheme) is a signature scheme defined in :rfc:`3447`.
 It is more complex than PKCS1 but possesses a `security proof`_.
     This is the recommended padding algorithm for RSA.

 .. class:: PKCS1()

+    .. versionadded:: 0.3

     PKCS1 (also known as PKCS1 v1.5) is a simpler padding scheme developed for use with RSA keys.
 It is also defined in :rfc:`3447`.
 While it is generally